-Part of your plan should include communication with family of staff and public who might be at your event or facility.
-If the building sustains damage, who should family members contact to check on their loved ones?
+Part of your plan should include communication with family of residents.

+- Do family members understand that your facility has a severe weather plan? - If the building sustains damage, who should family members contact to check on their loved ones?

 StormReady